5 Best KPIs for Lead Generation

 KPIs are specific metrics in your analytics software that are directly related to your goals.
-They tell you how successful you are, and they help you understand whether or not you’re getting the results you want.
+They tell you how successful you are, and they help you understand whether you’re getting the results you want.

 KPI #1: Conversions

 When it comes to lead generation, you need to know how many conversions your website earns.

-A conversion occurs whenever a visitor on your website takes their next step to becoming your customer.
+A conversion occurs whenever a visitor to your website takes their next step to becoming your customer.
 In most cases, it’s whenever someone gives you their contact information and becomes a lead.